 From Soft Guidance to Hard Constraints on Diffusion Sampling

-Diffusion models, or more broadly speaking, both score-matching and flow-matching models, are the foundational frameworks for building generative models these days.
+Diffusion models, or more broadly, both score-matching and flow-matching models, are the foundational frameworks for building generative models these days.
 Compared to previous frameworks including VAEs and GANs, they are actually capable of generating high-quality data, like NSFW images that you might or might not want to jerk off to.
 For a more detailed treatment of diffusion models, see this post on shortcut models and this post on discrete diffusion models.

 In many scenarios, we would like a generative model to be able to do conditional generation.
 For example, when generating images, one might want to generate an image of a dog, rather than any image that is plausible.
-Formally, instead of sampling from an unconditional probability $x\sim p_\theta(x)$ (where $p_\theta(x)$ is the probability parameterized by the generative model with parameters $\theta$), we want to sample from a conditional probability $x\sim p_\theta(x|y)$, where $y$ is the condition.
+Formally, the unconditional probability is $x\sim p_\theta(x)$, where $p_\theta(x)$ is the probability parameterized by the generative model with parameters $\theta$.
+Instead of sampling from $p_\theta(x)$, we want to sample from a conditional probability $x\sim p_\theta(x|y)$, where $y$ is the condition.

 One straightforward solution is to train a diffusion model where the denoiser takes both the condition $y$ and the noisy data $x_t$ as input.
 But there are some limitations with this solution: